 Today you’re going to learn exactly how to improve the battery life on your iPhone.
-In fact, these 17 tips have helped me make my iPhone battery lasts all day.
+In fact, these 17 tips have helped me make my iPhone battery lasts all day with one single charge.

 1. Location Services

 We all know GPS can drain your iPhone battery real quick.
 So does Location Services, since it uses GPS, Bluetooth, and crowd-sourced Wi-Fi hotspot and cell tower locations to determine your location.
 That is heavy lifting for your iPhone battery.

 Locations Services is a great feature and for some is a life-save feature.
 I use it all the time to get around.
 So we’re not telling you to turn it off completely.
 You’ll only turn off the unnecessary ones.